drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_03.md

-# OR 3: Lesson Plan Lecture 1
+# OR 3: Lesson Plan Lecture 3
-## Extensive Form Games
+## Dominance

 ### Aims of lecture

 At the end of this lecture students will be to:

-- Represent a game in normal form;
-- Represent lack of information withing a normal form game;
+- Solve certain games using dominance;
+- Be familiar with the concept of common knowledge of rationality;
+- Identify games that cannot be solved usnig dominance.

 ### Timeline

 #### Before the lecture

-- NA
+- Invite students to play a round of online games.

 #### During the lecture